Crawl budget is the number of pages that search engine crawlers are allowed to visit on your website.

 Why Is Crawl Budget Important for SEO?

-- It also impacts the freshness of your website’s content.
-If your website is crawl budget constrained, it’s more likely that your content will be stale and outdated.
-This can negatively impact your rankings, as search engines prefer to index fresh, relevant content.
+- It also impacts the freshness of your content.
+If your website is crawl budget-constrained, it’s more likely that your content will be stale and outdated.
+This can negatively impact your rankings (as search engines prefer to index fresh, relevant content).

 Factors Affecting Crawl Budget

-Now that we’ve covered the basics, let’s take a look at some of the factors that can impact your crawl budget.
+Some of the factors that can impact your crawl budget include:

 - Faceted navigation and session identifiers